UO-CIS211/Agenda/docs/HOWTO.md

 and crashes immediately,
 in a predictable way, if it is violated.
-This is much better than silently accepting bad data and then crashing or giving erroneous results later in some unpredictable manner.
+This is much better than silently accepting bad data and then unpredictably crashing or giving erroneous results later.

 How is that comparison `finish > start` working?
 How does Python know how to compare two datetime objects?
 It's magic!
 No, really.
-It uses a trick called “magic methods” Officially they are called “special methods”, but everyone calls them
+It uses a trick called “magic methods.”
+Officially they are called “special methods”, but everyone calls them
 “magic methods”.